-- The lymph nodes usually lie in groups in the neck, armpit and groin.
+• The lymph nodes usually lie in groups in the neck, axilla (armpit) and groin.
 They are also present inside the chest and abdomen.
 Each group tends to receive lymph from a specific area of the body.
 Lymph is a fluid that forms between the cells of the body.
-This watery fluid travels in the lymph channels, through the various lymph glands and eventually drains into the bloodstream.
+This watery fluid travels in the lymph channels, through various lymph glands and eventually drains into the bloodstream.

 Lymph and lymph glands are major parts of the immune system.
-They contain white blood cells (lymphocytes) and antibodies that defend the body against infection. - The lymph nodes in the neck receive the lymph from all parts of the head and neck area. - Sometimes cancer cells can get detached from the main cancer and are carried in the lymph and settle in the lymph nodes.
+They contain white blood cells (lymphocytes) and antibodies that defend the body against infection.

+• The lymph nodes in the axilla receive lymph from the upper limbs, the upper back and the anterior (front) chest wall including the breasts.

+• Sometimes cancer cells can get detached from the main cancer and are carried in the lymph and settle in the lymph nodes.
 They can grow there causing swelling of the lymph nodes.
 This is a common method of the spread of many cancers.
 The doctor will examine you to assess if the lymph nodes are affected.
-Sometimes this diagnosis is confirmed with special investigations such as fine needle aspiration cytology, biopsy or a CT scan/ultrasound. - If the lymph nodes are affected, they are treated with surgery or radiotherapy, or both.
+Sometimes this diagnosis is confirmed with special investigations such as fine needle aspiration cytology, biopsy or a CT scan/ultrasound.

+• If the lymph nodes are affected, they are treated with surgery or radiotherapy, or both.
 Sometimes chemotherapy may be needed.
-During surgery the surgeon removes all the nodes from the affected side of the neck along with some surrounding tissue.
-Sometimes the surgeon removes nodes from both sides of the neck.
+During surgery the surgeon removes all the nodes from the axilla along with some surrounding tissue.
 These nodes are sent for histology, that is, examination under microscope.
 The histology results are usually ready in 2 to 3 weeks.
-The doctor will discuss these with you in the outpatient follow-up clinic.
+The doctor will discuss these with you in the outpatient follow up clinic.